All Products

 Return value

 The array column is named search_results.
-Each ROW in the array contains all columns from the vector table and an additional column named score.
-The score column is of the DOUBLE data type and indicates the similarity between the input data and the output data.
+Each element in the array is a ROW that includes all columns from the vector table, plus an additional score column.

 Runtime parameters